 OneOdio A71 $40

 Source Connect and video conferencing require a strong, consistent internet connection with your recording computer, preferably ethernet (wired).
 A steady connection with a sufficient upload/download speeds are what matters.

-For Source Connect, they prefer you have an ethernet internet connection to maximize sound quality and minimize sound dropouts, but an upload wifi speed of 25-50 mbps may be adequate if you can’t connect your computer to an ethernet cable.
+For Source Connect or iPTDL, they prefer you have an ethernet internet connection to maximize sound quality and minimize sound dropouts.
+An upload wifi speed of 25-50 mbps may be adequate if you can’t connect your computer to an ethernet cable.
 You will still probably be recording a “back up” master of your performance on your end, so they will get that, in addition to what they record over SC or iPTDL.

 You can test your internet/wifi speed here: speedtest.net.

 Where Do I Purchase?

-I shop around on sweetwater.com, B&H Electronics, zzounds.com and even Amazon, though Amazon may delay some shipments substantially these days.
+I shop around on sweetwater.com, B&H Electronics, zzounds.com and even Amazon.